 - NATURAL.
 SAFE.
 NON-INVASIVE: Red and near infrared therapy brings the powerful effect for both superficial & topical...

-- DURABLE, HANDS-FREE DESIGN: Our red light therapy device comes as a full package, complete with a built-in cooling fan...
+- DURABLE, HANDS-FREE DESIGN: Our red light therapy panel comes as a full package, complete with a built-in cooling fan to...

 - GREAT GIFT IDEA: The most intimate gift for your family and friends.
 Our worry-free 2 years warranty and friendly...